Wednesday, September 28, 2011

 Ahmad and Khalid and I smoked argheelah, which made me light-headed.
 Khalid doesn’t speak much English but Ahmad and I talked for a long time about life, work, and learning languages.
 He’s starting a Spanish course and applying to IT jobs with the company working on the new Palestinian city, Rawabi.
 He taught me how to say still, yet, and almost.
 Helikat (still) sounds like a cat helicopter, so I still remember that one.

 I’d had trouble with mosquitoes only twice this year.
-The labor day hike to Larch Lakes was the buggiest four days I’d ever experienced, but I was fortunate enough to have my grandmother’s mosquito net to walk around in, and our tent was kept bug-free.
+The Labor Day hike to Larch Lakes in Washington was the buggiest four days I’d ever experienced, but I was fortunate enough to have my grandmother’s mosquito net to walk around in, and our tent was kept bug-free.
 Since my family left India, I’ve always slept with my hair over my ear, just in case mosquitoes were buzzing around, but those cases were few and far between.
 What struck me was that the last time this happened was New Years morning, in the village I was headed to the next morning, in Bil’in.
 It was the calm before the shitstorm of New Years Day.

 (diddly doo, diddly doo)